HoursDEV01/Hours/README.md

 01/08/2024 Update:

 Nodes are being updated with new core changes and will be offline for a short period.
 If you have a node running, please wait for the next update and clear your blockchain to prevent a fork.
 We will announce the offical launce here and other sources.
+Questions can be sent to hours@flightsystems.org.

 What is Hours?
 ----------------